What is a combi boiler, how do you look after it and what should you do if something goes wrong? Find out all you need to know in our ownership guide

 Here are a few quick checks you can do to make sure the plumbing service you hire is trustworthy.

 Do not take the word of anyone, other than customers who have used the plumbing service before.
-An emergency plumber from Bath is never going to admit to being no good at their job, but that doesn’t mean you can trust them to get the job done.
+An emergency plumber is never going to admit to being no good at their job, but that doesn’t mean you can trust them to get the job done.

 If the reviews from these independent websites are good, or even great, it may be the only push you need to call out that plumber — especially if the emergency is progressing rapidly.